ETF-Devb/Kali-Linux-Android-Desktop/README.md

 ---

-##  Theming & Toolkit Meta-Packages
+## 🔸 6.
+Theming & Toolkit Meta-Packages

+*(Note: These can be executed inside the running Kali terminal to finalize the environment)*

 > Deploy official Kali Linux aesthetics, icon sets, and wallpapers.